denisdefreyne/released/README.md

 # Released

-Released is an experimental release pipeline tool.
+Released is a release pipeline tool.
 It is a possible implementation of [Nanoc RFC 8](https://github.com/nanoc/rfcs/pull/8).

+## Status

+_Released_ is experimental.
+It lacks features and is not stable.
+To track development, take a look at the [GitHub projects for Released](https://github.com/ddfreyne/released/projects).

 ## Example